websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/defining-environment-variables.md

 ## Secret Environment Variables

 Normal environment variables do not have special security measures.
-Any Users that can access your DXP Cloud project can also see the variables for your services.
+Any Users that can access your DXP Cloud project can also see the variable values for your services.

-However, to store sensitive values (such as credentials) as variables, you can use secrets instead.
-Secrets are encrypted in the backend and can be hidden from Users without the *Admin* role.
+To store sensitive variable values (such as login credentials), you can use Secrets.
+Secrets are encrypted in the backend and are hidden from Users without the *Admin* role.
 See [Managing Secure Environment Variables with Secrets](../infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md) for more information.

 ## Additional Information